 What Causes Codependency Behaviors?

 Children look up to their parents as role models.
-If either of both of your parents is codependents, you probably had learned your codependent behaviors directly from them.
+If either of your parents is codependent, you probably had learned your codependent behaviors directly from them.

 For example, I learned my codependency habits from my mom.
 She always put my dad’s needs first and her needs last.
 My brothers and I were also taught to put our dad’s needs above ours.
 He’s like the king in our family.
 If we don’t do what our dad told us to do, not only our dad would be unhappy with us, our mom would be angry with us too.